insure logo

 Methodology

-Teen car insurance costs in Alaska, by age
+Teen car insurance rates in Alaska, broken down by age

 AgeAverage annual premium